theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code does not compile.

 ### A9.
+C. This question is trying to see if you know that `String` objects are immutable.
+Line 4 returns "PURR" but the result is ignored and not stored in `s`.
+Line 5 returns "purr" since there is no whitespace present but the result is again ignored.
+Line 6 returns "ur" because it starts with index 1 and ends before index 3 using zero-based indexes.
+The result is ignored again.
+Finally, on line 6 something happens.
+We concatenate four new chracters to `s` and now have a `String` of length 8.

 ### Q10.
 What is the result of the following code?
 (Choose all the apply)
 ```java